raspberrypilearning/binary-hero/en/step_3.md

 ![All keys pressed](images/all-key-presses.png)

 + In this project you'll be using combinations of the 4 different keys to play different notes.
 You can think of each of the keys as either on (pressed) or off (not pressed).
-This means that we can think of each combination of keys as a __binary number__.
+This means that you can think of each combination of keys as a __binary number__.

-This means that moving from right-to-left the keys double in value, and are 1, 2, 4 and 8.
+Moving from right-to-left the keys double in value, and are 1, 2, 4 and 8.
 By adding up the numbers above each key you can work out the value of the note.

 ![Note value examples](images/note-values.png)